Still have questions? Leave a comment

 • Add hyperlinks to the table of contents, notes, and references to create an interactive experience.

 • Optimize images and graphics so they’re adjustable and clear.
+Any non-design-related text edits made after the initial upload might incur an additional cost.

 How to format a novel